cristianlacey/duffing-integrator/README.md

 # Duffing Equation Integrator
 ## APC 524: HW1

-## Cringey Preamble
-Hello!
-Welcome to my program.
-Please make yourself at home.
-There's leftover "piazza" in the fridge.

 ## Description
 Running "make" generates 3 executables that solve the duffing equation, decomposed as a system of first-order differential equations in the form